At one time or another, many adults have had heartburn (an uncomfortable feeling in the chest) after eating a big meal or spicy foods.

 - wet burps or wet hiccups

-- spitting up that continues beyond the first year of life (when it typically stops for most babies)
+- spitting up that continues beyond a child's first birthday (when it stops for most babies)

 - irritability or inconsolable crying after eating

 - refusing to eat or eating only small amounts

 - failure to gain weight

 Some of these symptoms may become worse if a baby lies down or is placed on in a car seat after a meal.

 Some children develop complications from GER.
 The constant reflux of stomach acid can lead to:

 - breathing problems (if the stomach contents enter the trachea, lungs, or nose)